-In 2016 I visited the ARCC Innovations design and manufacturing site in Cambridge to check out their impressive production facilities and the design work on the e2-pod first generation electric assist kit.
+In 2016 I visited the ARCC Innovations design and manufacturing site in Cambridge to check out their impressive production facilities and the design work on the Intelligent Drive Pod first generation electric assist kit.

-You can read more about my visit and about my test of an e2-pod-powered Moulton here.
+You can read more about my visit and about my test of a pod-powered Moulton here.

-A Brompton specific system was not available in 2016 but it is now, so I was excited to receive a loan model that featured the 2nd generation e2-pod system, now featuring a Bluetooth wireless power level control, something not found on many e-bikes, and a technology particularly suited to the Brompton as it avoids bending and folding electrical cables.
+A Brompton specific system was not available in 2016 but it is now, so I was excited to receive a loan model that featured the 2nd generation pod system, now featuring a Bluetooth wireless power level control, something not found on many eBikes, and a technology particularly suited to the Brompton as it avoids bending and folding electrical cables.

-The e2-pod uses a 250W geared front hub motor (the system is UK spec only and must be factory fitted at the firm’s Cambridge base in the UK).
+The pod uses a 250W geared front hub motor (the system is UK spec only and must be factory fitted at the firm’s Cambridge base in the UK).

 This is connected to a very solid looking aluminium ‘pod’ (wiring nexus and battery mount) which ARCC CNC machine out of solid aluminium-manganese alloy billets then polished, hard anodised and weather-sealed.